What is Hashing in Data Structure? Explore Hashing Techniques, Benefits, Limitations, and More

 Meera's number: 55555

 Python’s internal hash function generates an index for each name.
-When you call phonebook["Asha"], it uses that hash code to locate her number in constant average time.
+When you call phonebook["Asha"], the hashing function in data structure logic helps Python use that hash code to jump directly to the stored value.
+This gives you constant average-time access without scanning the entire table.

 Java Hash Method